stat-assignments/clean-weather/README.md

 The `get_forecast` function can be used to get data for Lincoln, NE or Ames, IA as shown below.
-Note that this code chunk is set to not autmoatically evaluate `eval = FALSE`, since we do not want to download new data every single time we render the current document.
+Note that this code chunk is set to not automatically evaluate `eval = FALSE`, since we do not want to download new data every single time we render the current document.
 Instead, the results are saved in `rds` format and loaded in the next code chunk.